 National Center for Justice and the Rule of Law

-Working through the University Of Mississippi School Of Law, the National Center for Justice and the Rule of Law attempts to assure fairness in the US criminal justice system.
-It uses projects, conferences, education, and produces publications which study the criminal justice system.
-It seeks to highlight issues of justice and rule of law and discuss methods to address these problems.
+Working through the University of Mississippi School of Law, the National Center for Justice and the Rule of Law attempts to ensure fairness in the U.S. criminal justice system.
+It uses projects, conferences, and education, and it produces publications that study the criminal justice system.
+It seeks to highlight issues of justice and rule of law and discuss methods to address related problems.

 The Federal Judiciary Channel on YouTube